Tingting0618/HomeBreeze/README.md

 # Home Breeze (Zillow/Compass Clone)
-#### Front End Web Application [React, React-Bootstrap, CSS]
+### Front End Web Application [React, React-Bootstrap, CSS]

 This project is to design, build and deliver an interactive experience connecting potential home buyers and sellers.

-- Features:
+Project goals:
-  - Implemented a fuzzy search engine to match user search keywords
+  - Develop a fuzzy search engine to match user search keywords
-  - Developed a reusable MVP template for a marketplace web application with React
+  - Develop a reusable MVP template for a marketplace web application with React
+  - Clean and user-friendly design

 ### Landing Page